 In Kenya, there’s been considerable criticism of the Independent Electoral and Boundaries Commission, the body running the election.
 Issues have included the reliability of the technology being used and the alleged partiality of the commission’s former leadership.

-With their frequent irregularities, it’s easy to be cynical about elections in Africa.
-But we must fight our skepticism and indifference.
 And the recent printing of 1.2 million extra ballot papers has raised suspicions of planned vote rigging.
 The torture and murder of Christopher Msando, the commission’s head of information and technology, has further increased concerns.

 With their frequent irregularities, it’s easy to become cynical about elections in Africa.
 But we must fight our skepticism and indifference because elections continue to be an extremely important component of the continent’s growing democracy.